ConnorDonegan/connordonegan.github.io/index.markdown

   <li> Case studies on social inequalities and health geography. </li>
 </ul>

-My current research agenda aims to close the distance between quantitative research that documents inequalities and theoretically-guided studies that offer explanatory models.</p>

 <p> After completing my PhD in Geospatial Information Sciences (GIS) at UT Dallas in 2023, I joined the O'Donnell School of Public Health at UT Southwestern Medical Center as a postdoctoral researcher.
 I studied urban geography and political economy in the geography programs at University of British Columbia (MA, 2013) and University of Minnesota (BA, 2010). </p>

 <p>This site hosts a selection of my writings including archival research on <a href="{{ site.baseurl }}/florida/">convict leasing</a> in Florida (1877-1919), a study of  <a href="{{ site.baseurl }}/spatial-stats-theory/">spatial-statistical theory</a>, and the statistical <a href="{{ site.baseurl }}/software/">software</a> packages I have developed.</p>